 Outdoor Activities for Solitary Enjoyment Last Updated: January 2021

-As we all stay home to mitigate the spread of COVID-19, we are all the more appreciative of the ways we can still take in the outdoors, provided we follow the necessary guidelines.
+As we all take care to mitigate the spread of COVID-19, we are all the more appreciative of the safety-consious ways we can take in the outdoors, provided we follow the necessary guidelines.

 Connecticut has many beautiful outdoor spaces for solitary recreation.
 From golfing to fishing to self-guided art walks, the state is filled with creative ways to get fresh air while practicing social distance.

 The fishing season is now OPEN and a wonderful way to get outdoors.
 To encourage social distancing, Connecticut lakes, ponds, rivers, and streams have opened early this year for fishing statewide.
 During this time of COVID-19, fishing should be enjoyed as a solitary activity or strictly with members of your immediate household.

 Thanks to our friends at the Connecticut Department of Energy and Environmental Protection (DEEP), now it’s even easier to get out there, with online resources and a website filled with tips, guides, maps and more.
 Check out these great ways to go fish in Connecticut.